What Is the Cloud Native Computing Foundation?

 With many more projects adopted, the CNCF also has many more responsibilities.
 Here are some examples:

-• They promote the projects that they adopt.
+- They promote the projects that they adopt.
 Basically, the projects get some free marketing to help them get a good start and gather some community around them.
-And by community this doesn't only mean developers that can contribute code.
+And by community, this doesn't mean only developers that can contribute code.
 It also means people or companies that use these software tools to solve some real-world problems.

-• They organize events such as KubeCon + CloudNativeCon conferences.
+- They organize events such as KubeCon + CloudNativeCon conferences.
 This serves both as a way to market CNCF projects and also as a way to allow more people to learn how to use these tools effectively.

-• They secure funding for projects that need it.
+- They secure funding for projects that need it.

-• They try to make sure that all the projects they adopt can work reasonably well with each other.
+- They try to make sure that all the projects they adopt can work reasonably well with each other.
 That means these tools should be able to interconnect if used in a cloud infrastructure.
-So they may suggest ways in which the developers can make these tools compatible with each other.
+So, they may suggest ways in which the developers can make these tools compatible with each other.

 Why Contribute a Project to the CNCF?

 This could be a reason for us to contribute our project to the CNCF.
-If they see that our tool indeed has a lot of potential, they can help us get a lot more visibility on the Internet.
+If they see that our tool has a lot of potential, they can help us get a lot more visibility on the Internet.
 With more visibility, our community will grow.
 More people will test our software; more people will contribute code.
 So our project could evolve much faster with CNCF's help.
 In this case, we can consider it an accelerator for projects with great potential but small communities.

-What Is "Cloud Native?"
+What Is "Cloud Native"?

 Cloud-native refers to a software development approach that utilizes cloud computing to build and run applications.
 It involves designing applications specifically for deployment on the cloud, allowing them to take full advantage of the cloud infrastructure's flexibility, scalability, and agility.